Aqovia/Aqovia.PactProducerVerifier/README.md

     }
 ```
 The PactProducerTests constructor takes in 3 parameters:
+* Configuration settings
 * An Action<string> - this is used so the output of the pact test is outputted to the test results (in XUnit in this example)
 * The branch this code is in.
 This is used locally, but if running on the build server it uses the environment variable "ComponentBranch"
+* Callback for installing middleware in the AspNET pipeline. i.e. a custom state provider
 * The maximum branch name length (optional)

 ## Sample